University Exchanges

 An exchange program is a specific type of study abroad program in which the University of Oregon and a partner university overseas agree to exchange students on a regular basis.
 Exchange students directly enroll in regular classes alongside full-time local students for a semester or full academic year.
 Students have access to most courses that the university offers in a wide range of academic disciplines.

-Who Should Participate in an Exchange Program?
+Who Should Join an Exchange Program?

 Application Deadlines